-In a new interview with Entertainment Weekly, creators the Duffer brothers have teased more about the “portals” which may take the characters out of Hawkins, Indiana, into different worlds.
+In a July 2020 interview with Entertainment Weekly, creators the Duffer brothers teased more about the “portals” which may take the characters out of Hawkins, Indiana, into different worlds.

 “We have the big broad strokes,” Ross said.
 “It’s just now about filling in those lines in the details.
 We’re pretty excited about where it’s potentially going to go.
 Again, like we said, it’s going to feel very different than this season.
 But I think that’s the right thing to do and I think it’ll be exciting.”